-Cooking curry laksa begins with the broth followed by the laksa paste.
-These are the most important components to making a good bowl of curry laksa.
-This is perhaps the most requested recipe on Nyonya Cooking.
+Curry laksa is perhaps the most requested recipe on Nyonya Cooking.
 Thus, I created this special tantalizing curry noodles with a mixture of spices befitting the dish.

-You can always prepare a bigger portion of the laksa paste and freeze it for use later on.
-That would come in handy whenever you feel the urge to have some curry noodles.
+You can always prepare a big portion of the laksa paste and freeze it for later use.
+It would come in handy whenever you feel the urge to have some curry noodles.

-Laksa paste can be stored after frying in oil.
-Refrigerate laksa paste up to 5 days or freeze up to 6 months.
+Laksa paste can be stored after stir-frying it in oil.
+Refrigerate it for up to 5 days or freeze it for up to 6 months.

-Yes, curry mee or curry laksa only uses coconut milk in the dish.
-This is very common in many Southeast Asian dishes where coconut milk is added for flavouring or to reduce the heat in the dish, making most dishes dairy free!
+Coconut milk is used in the preparation of curry mee or curry laksa.
+This is very common in many Southeast Asian dishes where coconut milk is added for flavouring or to reduce the spiciness of the dish, therefore making most dishes dairy free.

 Laksa paste is made out of several ingredients such as dried chillies, turmeric, garlic, shallots and lemon grass.
-Just like in most Peranakan curries, [candlenuts] (https://www.nyonyacooking.com/ingredients/candlenuts~rJmBIvsDfq-Q) are added to it.
+Just like in most Peranakan curries, candlenuts are included.
 For natural umami flavours, dried shrimps and shrimp paste are added.
 Substitute the ingredients accordingly with dried or frozen options.
 Visit our ingredient directory to learn more.

-Although it is recommended to boil the broth using chicken bones and prawn skin for 30 minutes, the best flavours from the ingredients will be enhanced when the broth is boiled for 2 hours or more.
-To do so, double the amout of water and let it simmer.
+Although it is recommended to boil the broth for 30 minutes using chicken bones and prawn skins, the flavours will be enhanced if the broth is boiled for 2 hours or more.
+To do so, double the amount of water and allow it to simmer.
 Then, let the broth sit for another 4 hours for the flavours to develop.
-Do this, only if you would like to indulge in a bowl of good quality laksa.
+It is worth the wait if you want to indulge in a bowl of delicious laksa.

-The best curry laksa broth uses both chicken bones and prawn shells as a base which results in a subtle sweetness.
-If you do not want to use prawns, feel free to only use chicken and skip the prawns.
-Either way, it turns into a really flavourful and delicious laksa when infused with the spices.
+The best curry laksa broth uses both chicken bones and prawn shells as a base.
+As a result, it has a subtle sweetness.
+If you do not want to use prawns, feel free to use only chicken bones.
+Either way, the broth will still be really flavourful and delicious when infused with the spices.

-To prepare vegetarian curry laksa, prepare laksa using vegetable broth instead of chicken and prawn broth.
+To prepare vegetarian curry laksa, use vegetable broth instead of chicken and prawn broth.
 A vegetable broth can be made out of onions, carrots, celery, shiitake mushroom and radish.
+Lightly roast the vegetables before boiling them.
 Adding kelp helps to provide the missing ‘seafood flavour’ in vegetarian curry laksa.
 The broth needs to be boiled for at least 2 hours for best flavours.
-TIP: Lightly roast the vegetables before boiling them.
-As for dried prawns and shrimp paste, omit them from your list of ingredients.
+As for dried prawns and shrimp paste, omit them from the list of ingredients.